vpec/helloworld-pipeline/README.md

 - Value: helloworld-rest-app

-This way you will be able to see application logs as it is shown in the image.
+This way you will be able to see application logs as it is shown in the image (the moment I took the screenshot I was running only 3 replicas, that's why only 3 containers appear on the left).
 ![visualization of application logs !](images/kibana_app_logs.png)

 ## Alerting